Srikanthc9/-Loan-Approval-Risk-Analysis/README.md

 **Overview**

-The goal of this project is to provide stakeholders with a comprehensive analysis of loan applications.
+This project aims to provide stakeholders with a comprehensive analysis of loan applications.
 By leveraging SQL and Power BI, we analyze trends in loan approval rates and identify key factors influencing loan decisions.

 **Dataset Structure**